Anyone can get COVID-19 — especially those who are not yet vaccinated.

 1. Getting plenty of rest.
 While fighting a new virus, expect your body to be busy.
 By giving yourself plenty of time to rest, you'll help provide your body with the energy it needs to get the job done.

 3. Using over-the-counter medications when necessary.
 If you have a high fever, you can take a fever reducer, such as acetaminophen, to help bring it down.
-If you have body aches, a sore throat or severe cough, a pain reliever can help lessen the discomfort these symptoms can bring.
-Just be sure to follow the dosage recommendations on the bottle and don't take any medications that may conflict with any other medications you're taking or any health conditions you may have.
+If you have body aches, a sore throat or cough, a pain reliever can help lessen the discomfort these symptoms can bring.
+You may also consider taking a nasal decongestant for a stuffy nose and an expectorant for chest congestion.
+Just be sure to follow the dosage recommendations on the bottles and don't take any medications that may conflict with any other medications you're taking or any health conditions you may have.

 When are COVID-19 symptoms considered severe?